bargavj/EvaluatingDPML/README.md

 - `--venn` plots the venn diagram of members identified by MI attack across two runs when set to 1, otherwise it does not plot when set to 0 (default).
 This functionality works only when `--function=3`

-## Revisiting Membership Inference under Realistic Assumptions
+## Revisiting Membership Inference Under Realistic Assumptions

-To replicate the results of the paper [*Revisiting Membership Inference under Realistic Assumptions*](https://arxiv.org/abs/2005.10881), use the same commands as above but replace `evaluating_dpml` with `improved_mi`.
+To replicate the results of the paper [*Revisiting Membership Inference Under Realistic Assumptions*](https://arxiv.org/abs/2005.10881), use the same commands as above but replace `evaluating_dpml` with `improved_mi`.
 For instance, to run the batch file, run `./improved_mi_run.sh $dataset` on terminal.

 Run `improved_mi_interpret_results.py $dataset --l2_ratio=$lambda` to obtain the plots and tabular results.
 Other command-line arguments are as follows:
 - `--plot` specifies the type of plot to be printed